CrowdShelf/server/README.md

 2. `cd` into the folder
 3. Run `npm install` to install dependencies
 4. Set up mongodb locally and export an environment variable `MONGODB` that defines its URL.
-5. Run `npm start` and you'll be up and running on port 3000, or an environment defined port.
+5. Run `npm start` and you'll be up and running on port 3000, or an environment defined as `PORT`.

 ## Deployment
 ### Heroku